 Pet owners are becoming increasingly aware that there is a growing gap between the costs of the healthcare they would like to provide for their pet and what they can actually afford.
-I submit to you that pet insurance is an excellent way to help them bridge that gap.
+Pet insurance is one of the ways to help them bridge that gap.

 The Pet Insurance Guide Podcast has several episodes that will be of interest to veterinarians and will help you learn more about pet insurance and how other veterinary practices are promoting pet insurance to their clients.